ByteRookie/AGS_Service/README.md

 ## Features

-The integration creates a series of sensors and switches for each room:

-- Sensors:
-  - `AGS Service Configured Rooms`: Lists all the rooms configured within the AGS Service.
+**Virtual AGS Media Player**

+* Acts as the master player for the entire system.
+It automatically points to the best speaker based on room activity and exposes normal media controls (play, pause, volume, source, next/previous).
+Optionally a second HomeKit‑friendly player can mirror these controls for Apple users.

+**Sensors**

+* `AGS Service Configured Rooms` – lists every room defined in the configuration.
-  - `AGS Service Active Rooms`: Provides a list of rooms currently considered 'active' based on the state of the room switch and home audio status.
+* `AGS Service Active Rooms` – shows which rooms are currently active according to their media switch and overall status.
-  - `AGS Service Active Speakers`: Identifies the speaker devices in the active rooms.
+* `AGS Service Active Speakers` – the speakers playing in the active rooms.
-  - `AGS Service Inactive Speakers`: Enumerates the speaker devices not currently in active rooms.
+* `AGS Service Inactive Speakers` – speakers in rooms that are currently inactive.
+* `AGS Service Status` – overall system state (`ON`, `ON TV`, `Override`, or `OFF`).
-  - `AGS Service Status`: Gives the overall status of the AGS service.
+* `AGS Service Primary Speaker` – the speaker chosen as the primary output.
-  - `AGS Service Primary Speaker`: Indicates the primary speaker in each active room.
+* `AGS Service Preferred Primary Speaker` – backup speaker that will take over if the primary stops playing.
-  - `AGS Service Preferred Primary Speaker`: Highlights the preferred primary speaker in each active room, which is selected based on the priority configured for each speaker.
-  - `AGS Service Source`: Notes the source of the audio stream that is currently being played.
+* `AGS Service Source` – name of the media source that will be played when AGS starts playback.
-  - `AGS Service Inactive TV Speakers`: Lists the inactive speakers that are associated with a TV device.
+* `AGS Service Inactive TV Speakers` – TV‑related speakers that are currently inactive.

-- Switches:
+**Switches**

-  - `(Room Name) Media`: Manually controls whether a room is active or not.
-A switch is automatically created for each room configured within the AGS Service.
+* `(Room Name) Media` – toggle a room on or off manually.
+One switch is created for every room in your configuration.

 ## File Structure